Skip to main content

 Founder of Home Select

-First purchase in the 20th: a bright 2-bedroom in Menilmontant for 285,000 euros
+First purchase in the 20th: a bright two-room flat in Ménilmontant for 285,000 euros

-A 29-year-old engineer was making his first property purchase in Paris with a budget of 300,000 euros.
-The Home Select property hunter found a 38 sqm 2-bedroom in Menilmontant, in the 20th arrondissement, negotiated at 285,000 euros, a saving of 22,000 euros, in 7 weeks of searching.
+A 29-year-old engineer was making his first property purchase in Paris on a budget of 300,000 euros.
+The Home Select property hunter found a 38 sqm two-room flat in Ménilmontant, in the 20th arrondissement, and negotiated it to 285,000 euros, a saving of 22,000 euros, in 7 weeks.

 Mission summary